 STUDY DESIGN AND SETTING

-This retrospective study was conducted at the University of Science and Technology Hospital (USTH) in Sana'a, Yemen.
+study was conducted at the University of Science and Technology Hospital (USTH) in Sana'a, Yemen.
 USTH is one of the main hospitals in Yemen, which receives patients from all over the country and also the city of Sana'a is the capital of Yemen.
 For these factors, the results of this study may represent the whole country.

 DATA COLLECTION